What is ‘native’?

 Featured image: NZ Native Tieke (saddleback).
 Image credit: Tony Dunn

-As this and this article on the Marketing Association website show, the tactic has some challenges – mainly around maintaining reader confidence in the impartiality of what they are reading.
+The tactic has some challenges – mainly around maintaining reader confidence in the impartiality of what they are reading.
 But the approach can be used as part of a content marketing strategy for brands to build positive associations.

-We recently helped Energy Alternatives and Element (NZ Herald) with their Native advertising series on energy efficiency.
+And back when sponsored content was young and sustainability relegated to supplements, we helped Energy Alternatives and Element (NZ Herald) with their Native advertising series on energy efficiency.

 Meanwhile in the UK, Philips have a native relationship with the Guardian in which they sponsor editorial about the ‘circular economy’ – like this article that challenges the practice of planned obsolescence for consumer electronics.
 This positions Philips, as advocates of a smarter, cleaner electronics sector in the public mind and reinforces their own sustainability initiatives.
 You can see how the Guardian describes its types of content here.